davidaylaian/carbon/CONTRIBUTING.md

 ## Reporting a Bug
 Create an issue describing the bug.
 When applicable, try to include:
-- What you were doing when you found the bug
+- What you were doing when you found the bug.
-- How to reproduce the bug and how reliably it happens
+- How to reproduce the bug and how reliably it happens.
-- Basic details about the hardware/emulator used
+- Basic details about the hardware/emulator used.
-- Screenshots of the bug in action
+- Screenshots of the bug in action.